Hopp til hovedinnholdet

 On 28 November 2023, proceedings commenced at the Oslo District Court for yet another climate lawsuit against the Norwegian government.
 The claimants, Greenpeace and Natur og Ungdom (Nature and Youth), are seeking interim relief against the Plan for Development and Operation (PDO) of three oil fields in the Barents Sea.
 The claim thus focuses on a later stage in the extraction process compared to the previous climate lawsuit, which solely focused on the allocation of concessions.

-At the heart of the lawsuit is the assertion by environmental organizations that the PDO decisions were made in contravention of the directives set forth by the Supreme Court in the plenary judgment of the first Norwegian climate case in 2020 (HR-2020-2472-P).
+At the heart of the lawsuit is the assertion by environmental organisations that the PDO decisions were made in contravention of the directives set forth by the Supreme Court in the plenary judgment of the first Norwegian climate case in 2020 (HR-2020-2472-P).
 The first climate case underwent three rounds of court proceedings from 2017 to 2020, and ended with the majority siding with the Norwegian government.
 The Court rejected the NGOs' claim and found that the constitutional protection of the environment applies as a substantive limit to governmental action, and only in very limited circumstances.

 However, the court did make significant statements regarding the responsibility to evaluate the climate impact of new projects.
 Notably, it was unanimously established that the state bears an obligation to evaluate the global climate impacts of new oilfields during the assessment process when these fields are under consideration by the Ministry of Petroleum and Energy.
 This affirmation by the court has empowered the same NGOs to once again challenge the state in court.
 The challenge is based on what they claim is the absence of an adequate assessment of consumption emissions for any of the approved new oil projects, subsequent to the Supreme Court's judgement.